Anton13602/cruid-api/README.md

 ## Pre-defined npm scripts:
 + `npm run start:dev` -> The application is run in development mode using nodemon
 + `npm run start:prod` -> The application is run in production mode (runs the build process and then runs the bundled file)
++ `npm run test` -> Tests are launched.
+The tests run when the server is running.

 ## Application functionality:
 Implemented endpoint `api/users`: